 - Todd in the Shadows: When Todd was in college, he and his friends would throw "ironic" frat-themed parties where they wore khakis and polo shirts and listened to music they didn't like.
 Todd now realizes that by "ironic" they really meant "jealous".

-- The Bob's Burgers episode "Bobby Driver" has Tina, Gene, and Louise attending a kid's extravagant The Great Gatsby themed birthday party.
+- The Bob's Burgers episode "Bobby Driver" has the three Belcher-siblings (Gene and his sisters, Tina and Louise) attending a kid's extravagant The Great Gatsby themed birthday party.
 The birthday-boy is very uninterested in the party and the kids initially think he's a spoiled brat who doesn't appreciate his parents' hard work.
 They later find out the parents threw the party for themselves so they could post photos of it on social media and the boy just wanted a low-key pizza party the whole time.

 - In the Charlie and Lola episode "This is Actually My Party", Charlie has a monster-themed birthday party where his friends dress as and act like monsters.

-- In Rocket Power's episode "Typhoid Sam", Tito is planning a luau party, but his friend, Raymundo, reminds him of various times he had done theme parties, like the times he had done a toga party and a disco party, both of which ended up failing.
+- In Rocket Power's episode "Typhoid Sam", Tito is planning a luau party, but his friend, Raymundo (Otto and Reggie's dad), reminds him of various times he had done theme parties, like the times he had done a toga party and a disco party, both of which ended up failing.
 Tito asks Raymundo to stop before reminding of another party.

 - SpongeBob SquarePants: In "Texas", Spongebob throws a surprise Texas-themed party at the Krusty Krab so that Sandy (who's feeling homesick) doesn't have to go back to her hometown.
 While the "party" seems half-assed at best (for example, Spongebob serves "pecan pies" made with cans of peas), Sandy is touched that her neighbors care about her and decides to stay in Bikini Bottom.